MICHELLE: Hey, MJ! What’s orange and sounds like a parrot?

 Over and over again, she leaves them behind for some reason, they whine, she realizes they care about her, or only want to protect her, or something like that.
 It’s all incredibly disjointed with disorienting shifts in time, and for the life of me, I cannot understand why a hot mess like this gets licensed but 7SEEDS does not.

 Sheesh, now I’m cranky!

-MELINDA: Wow.
+MJ: Wow.
 So succinct.
 And so true, sad to say.

 While I’d say my reaction against Jiu Jiu wasn’t quite so violently negative, it certainly was not good.
 Jiu Jiu does have a few strong points—or at least potential strong points not yet fully realized.
 Though Takamichi is irritatingly hung up on the notion that she must protect herself by not caring for anybody (is anyone else as tired of that song as I am?), she’s potentially a kick-ass heroine with a fairly kick-ass job.
 And while I could go the rest of my life without reading yet another introduction of her wolfy companions, Night and Snow (this series really suffers from exposition repetition), the artist does an eerily fantastic job of drawing teenaged boys who actually look and act like dogs.
 Seriously, it’s kind of impressive.